Shivani-Katke/Power_BI_Dashboards/README.md

 # E-Commerce and HR Analytics Dashboard
-### Dashboard Links
-E-Commerce Dashboard: View Dashboard
-HR Analytics Dashboard: View Dashboard (Replace with actual link)

 ## Problem Statement
 * E-Commerce Dashboard
 The E-Commerce Dashboard provides insights into customer behavior and sales performance.
 It helps businesses understand key metrics such as sales trends, customer demographics, and product performance.
-By analyzing these metrics, businesses can identify opportunities for growth, optimize marketing strategies, and improve customer satisfaction.
+By analyzing these metrics, businesses can identify growth opportunities, optimize marketing strategies, and improve customer satisfaction.

 * HR Analytics Dashboard
 The HR Analytics Dashboard offers valuable insights into employee performance, recruitment, and retention.
 It helps HR departments monitor key performance indicators such as employee satisfaction, turnover rates, and recruitment efficiency.
 This dashboard enables HR professionals to make data-driven decisions to enhance workforce management and organizational effectiveness.